JokeJason/local-nginx-tutorial/eg3/README.md

 ## Backend only

 How to test it:
 1. Comment all other containers
 2. Run `docker compose build` & `docker compose up`
 3. Test by `curl localhost:5000`, should return `{"version":"1.0.0"}`

+## Frontend only

+How to test it:
+1. Comment all other containers
+2. Run `docker compose build` & `docker compose up`
+3. Test by `curl localhost`, should return a html file (as `/eg3/frontend/index.html`)